Cakez77/VampireSurvivors/README.md

 # Build Guide

-To build the game you need Visual Sudio 2022, get it here: https://visualstudio.microsoft.com/vs/
+1. To build the game you need Visual Sudio 2022, get it here: https://visualstudio.microsoft.com/vs/

-Once installed, check `build.bat` and make sure the path the `vcvars.bat` is correct on your system.
+2. Once installed, check `build.bat` and make sure the path: call "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvars64.bat"`

-If it's not corret, then update the path!
+3. If it's not corret, then update the path to match your system!

-Call `build.bat` and the program should build.
+4. Call `build.bat` and the program should build.

 Enjoy